-Pensions paid by Kazakstan, or its subdivisions or local authorities for services performed for Kazakstan is exempt from U.S. tax unless the individual is both a resident and citizen of the United States.
+Pensions paid by Kazakhstan, or its subdivisions or local authorities for services performed for Kazakhstan is exempt from U.S. tax unless the individual is both a resident and citizen of the United States.

-Wages, salaries, and similar income, including pensions and similar benefits, paid from public funds of the Republic of Korea to a citizen of Korea (other than a U.S. citizen or an individual admitted to the United States for permanent residence) for services performed as an employee of Korea discharging government functions are exempt from U.S. income tax.
+Wages, salaries, and similar income, including pensions and similar benefits, paid from public funds of South Korea to a citizen of Korea (other than a U.S. citizen or an individual admitted to the United States for permanent residence) for services performed as an employee of Korea discharging government functions are exempt from U.S. income tax.